 - Book Ends: an early scene with the "thin red line" separating the stars from the commoners gets an Ironic Echo close to the end of the movie.

-- Fictional Counterpart: Sharp's bears quite a bit of similarity to Vanity Fair.
+- Sharp's bears quite a bit of similarity to Vanity Fair.

 - Funny T Shirt: Sidney waltzes into office on the first day of work wearing a T-shirt that reads "Young, Dumb & Full of Come".
-The staff of the magazine are not impressed.
+The staff of the magazine is not impressed, and his new boss simply chucks the one Sidney gave him out a window.

 - Hidden Depths: happens with at least two characters.
 Lawrence is the "poet" Alison was going out with.
 Sidney has a Master's in Philosophy.